-Grise Fiord is located on the southern tip of Ellesmere Island, the most mountainous island in the Arctic Archipelago.
-For Ausuitturmiut, the primary hunting area is centred on Jones Sound, encompassing over 97,000 square km.3 The terrain and environment, while visually striking, are incredibly harsh compared to many other places occupied by Inuit.
+The present-day community of Grise Fiord is located on the southern tip of Ellesmere Island, the most mountainous island in the Arctic Archipelago.
+The original Inuit settlement was located at Lindstrom Peninsula, and in

+1961, it moved 8 kilometres east to its current location at Grise Fiord.
+The Jones Sound area makes up the primary hunting grounds for Aujuitturmiut, encompassing over 97,000 square kilometres.
+The terrain and environment, while visually striking, are incredibly harsh.
 The sea is frozen for ten months of the year, with break-up occurring in mid-August.
 The surrounding mountains provide limited support for wildlife, and overland travel is restricted to valleys and waterways winding between the mountains.
 From May to August, the sun never sets, and from October to mid-February, it never rises.
 Grise Fiord is considered one of the coldest communities in the world, with an average yearly temperature of -16 degrees Celsius.

 Archaeological records show Tuniit people inhabited Ellesmere Island as early as two thousand years ago.
-Thule people later settled in the area but had moved away by the 16th century.
+Thule people later settled the area, but had moved away by the sixteenth century.
 Remains of Thule villages can still be found throughout many of the inlets and fiords of Ellesmere Island.
-Over the next two centuries, Inuit were present temporarily on the island, usually as small groups of hunters from Greenland or northern Baffin Island passing through the area.
+Over the next two centuries, the only Inuit presence on the island was temporary and made up of small groups of people migrating through the area, or hunters from Greenland or northern Baffin Island.
 In 1856, forty Inuit led by a man named Qidlak migrated north from Baffin Island in search of the "polar Inuit" they had heard about from European explorers.
 While the majority turned back after spending a couple years on Devon Island, some eventually moved north across Ellesmere Island towards Smith Sound.
 By 1860, however, they had moved on to Greenland.
-After that, Ellesmere Island remained generally uninhabited until the 1920s.4
+After that, Ellesmere Island remained generally uninhabited until the 1920s.

+The people relocated to Grise Fiord in the 1950s originally came from Pond Inlet on northern Baffin Island, and from Inukjuak in northern Quebec.
 Everyone had to adapt quickly to the new landscape and environment of Ellesmere Island.
 Initially the land-use area for the new arrivals was limited to the Jones Sound region.
 As time went on, and hunters grew more familiar with their surroundings, they travelled farther.
 By the 1960s, during the annual great spring hunt that took place at the end of March, some hunters travelled as far west as Norwegian Bay and the Bjorne Peninsula.

 Others crossed Jones Sound and hunted along the north coast of Devon Island.
 With the exception of the occasional hunter from Greenland or Resolute Bay, hunters from Grise Fiord had exclusive use of the entire Jones Sound area.
 Hunters primarily focused on marine mammals.
-Some terrestrial wildlife was harvested in the lowlands and rolling hills of Ellesmere Island, but the mountainous terrain resulted in most of the island being devoid of game.5
+Some terrestrial wildlife was harvested in the lowlands and rolling hills of Ellesmere Island, but the mountainous terrain resulted in most of the island being devoid of game.